rvnminers-A-and-N/meowpowminer/README.md

 * meowpowminer supports direct solo mining to meowcoind/meowcoin-qt without needing a stratum proxy
 * the random starting seeds are slightly different for uniqueness
 * improved detection of nVidia GPU memory size
+* ONLY WORKING on Devices that can use Cuda <= 10.X, Will compile with NEW CUDA asap!

 AMD GPU cards are not currently properly supported.
 We hope to fix that in a future release.